05MrNobody03/GRIP_DSandBA_TASK_2/README.md

 # GRIP_DSandBA_TASK_2

-##The Sparks Foundation-Draduate Rotational Internship Program
+## The Sparks Foundation-Graduate Rotational Internship Program
 1.Task: Prediction using unsupervised ML : Predict the optimum number of clusters and represent it visually.

 2.Libraries Used: numpy,matplotilb,pandas,seaborn,sclicit learn.

 3.Dataset Used: Iris dataset.@THE SPARKS FOUNDATION(GRIP)

-Submitted By:- Pallavi Pandurang Vedpathak
+### Submitted By:- Pratik Punjaram Thombre

 Links: